space-concordia-robotics/robotics-prototype/README.md

 ### Setup
+**TL,DR**: Run the venv and compilation setups.
+If you want to run arm and wheels controls, or use the Aruco node, there are additional steps.
+Then, you can run a launch file.
+For instance, to run the simulation of IK, run `ros2 launch arm_ik local_ik.launch.py`. **NOTE**: VS Code's integrated terminal causes issues with RVIZ, so I recommend you use a traditional terminal emulator (Terminator or Terminal).

+#### Setup venv
+We highly recommend you setup a [Python venv](https://docs.python.org/3/library/venv.html).
+Run `python3 -m venv ./space-env` from the `robotics-orin` folder.
+This will create a python venv in the `space-env` folder.
+To make it always run on startup, run the following command to add it to your bashrc: `echo "source ${PWD}/space-env/bin/activate" >> ~/.bashrc`

+#### Setup to compile repo
 The code in this repo was built around ROS Humble.
 First [install that](https://docs.ros.org/en/humble/Installation.html).
-Then, from this folder:
+Then, from this folder (`robotics-prototype`):
-- I recommend you setup a [Python venv](https://docs.python.org/3/library/venv.html).
-See steps below.
-- Install rosdep, colcon, catkin, and pip (if not already) (`sudo apt install python3-colcon-common-extensions catkin_pkg python3-pip python3-rosdep2`)
+- Install rosdep, colcon, catkin, and pip (if not already) (`sudo apt install python3-colcon-common-extensions python3-pip python3-rosdep2`)
-- Init and update rosdep (`sudo rosdep init && rosdep update`)
+- Init rosdep (`sudo rosdep init`).
+An error of the form `ERROR: default sources list file already exists:` is expected, if you've already installed rosdep.
+- Go in the rospackages folder: `cd robot/rospackages`
-- Run rosdep so it installs packages: `rosdep install --from-paths src --ignore-src -r -y`.
+- Update rosdep and install `rosdep update && rosdep install --from-paths src --ignore-src -r -y`.
 Enter your password when prompted.
-- Install misc python deps (`pip install -r requirements.txt`)
+- Run rosdep so it installs packages:- Install misc python deps (`pip install -r ../../requirements.txt`)
 - Install JetsonGPIO [from GitHub](https://github.com/pjueon/JetsonGPIO/blob/master/docs/installation_guide.md).
 This must be manually installed.
 The default options will work.
 - Build: `colcon build --symlink-install --packages-skip usb_cam` (usb_cam can only compile on the Jetson).

-#### Setup venv
-Run `python3 -m venv ./space-env` from the robotics-orin folder.

-So you will use this frequently, add the source to your ~/.bashrc: `echo "source ${PWD}/space-env/bin/activate" >> ~/.bashrc`.
-That way it will run automatically.
+- Source this ros2 package by adding a command to your bashrc.
+You can do that by running this command:
+`echo "source ${PWD}/install/local_setup.bash" >> ~/.bashrc`
+- **Restart your terminal** so the above command runs and you can have access to the ros2 workspace.

 ### Running arm and wheels controls
 First, run `sudo ./scripts/configure-can0.sh` and `sudo ./scripts/configure-arm.sh`.
 The